Why are Business Requirements Important For The Project’s Success?

 - Requirement Validation.

 The business has finite resources and time.
-So, it is not enough to have a list of things you want to happen, but also, you need to categorise them and prioritise them from most to least significant at the end.
+So, it is not enough to have a list of things you want to happen, but also need to categorise them and prioritise them from most to least significant at the end.
 Thus, the project team can concentrate on where it can give the most considerable value.
 In the post, we will focus on the categorisation of business requirements.

 Starting of The Project In The Business Case